-DocuSign has advanced online signature capabilities, offering the user more control over the document and its fields.
-The Quick View sidebar enables you to view the status of your documents at a glance.
+DocuSign has advanced online signature capabilities, allowing users more control over the document and its fields.
+The Quick View sidebar lets you view your documents’ status at a glance.
 This helps with staying up to date on the signing process and knowing which documents are about to expire.

 - Powerful online app: The platform works with iOS, Android, and Windows 10 mobile and tablet devices.

 - High level of customization: Customize your documents and workflow through advanced options and Application Programming Interface (API) integrations.